$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: Weighted Sobolev spaces

 is a well-defined closed subspace of $\Dot{W}^{k,p}(\calD,w_{\gamma,\nu}^\calD;X)$, independent of $a\in\R$.
 We will see in Proposition~\ref{prop:Laplace:hom} that, for a certain range of $\gamma,\nu\in\R$, $\Dot{W}_\Dir^{2,p}(\calD,w_{\gamma,\nu}^\calD)$ is a homogeneous space in the sense that

-The following can be said about density of smooth functions in the spaces introduced above.
+The following can be said about density of smooth functions for the spaces introduced above.
 We refer to the introduction for the notation we use for spaces of smooth functions.